wanxuanz/INFO30005_snack_in_van/README.md

 * The vendor side application can be accessed through https://snacks-in-a-van-webg100.herokuapp.com/vender.

 ## Detailed info
+The main website entry for the **snacks in a van** app is: https://snacks-in-a-van-webg100.herokuapp.com .
+You can either choose to enter the customer/vendor app by click the **Customer App** or **Vendor App** on the main web page.
+Otherwise, you can also directly type the urls https://snacks-in-a-van-webg100.herokuapp.com/customer and https://snacks-in-a-van-webg100.herokuapp.com/vendor to go to the customer/vendor app respectively.
+Features needs to be delivered in **Deliverable 4 – Web Application** can be found here [Web Application(Deliverable 4)](#Web-Application-Deliverable-4)).

+Just to note that the instructions for **Deliverable 2** and **Deliverable 3** is just there for showing the progress of how we develop the web app step by step.
+It is not necessary for you to view these at this stage.
+Additionally, we did not implement live page in Deliverable 4.</br></br>

 In detailed info, we will explain the usage of all the links in our server.

 Features needs to be delivered in **Deliverable 2 - Mockup App Server** can be found here [App server mockup instruction](#app-server-mockup-instruction).